proseline/proseline-schemas.js/README.md

 allow super peers to read and retransmit outer envelopes.

-Peers with project read keys can open inner envelopes and read the messages they contain.
+Peers with project read keys can open inner envelopes and read the entries they contain.

-Peers with project write keys can generate log key pairs and sign messages containing entries.
+Peers with project write keys can generate log key pairs and sign messages.